masokan/powersum/README.md

 The C, C++, and Python implementations use [GNU multiple precision arithmetic library](https://gmplib.org/) which has its own licensing terms.
-For more details on installation requirements, building the binaries, and usage refer to the accompanying file `userManual.pdf.`
+For more details on installation requirements, building the binaries, and usage refer to the accompanying file `userManual.pdf.` For more technical information on the implementation, refer to `PowerSumPaper.pdf.`